| Horsted Keynes is on TV in one shape or form (usually Horsted Keynes Bluebell

 loved filming on The Bluebell Railway and around the village of Horsted Keynes.

-Many of his early works had scenes filmed here including "Listomania", "Mahler", and
+Many of his early works had scenes filmed here including "Listomania",

-If you would care to look here you will find a
+however you would care to look here you will find a